Next James Bond: The 25 actors who could replace Daniel Craig as the new 007

 (Image credit: Warner Bros/Lionsgate/BBC)

-Here's what we do know: Producers Barbara Broccoli and Michael G. Wilson know what they want from their next James Bond: someone who can play the role for a decade and a "thirty-something" Bond.
-That might knock some long-term favorites out of the running, while Idris Elba has seemingly stepped aside anyway.
+There are even some things so far that narrow the search down slightly: Producers Barbara Broccoli and Michael G. Wilson want someone who can play the the next James Bond for a decade and a "thirty-something" Bond.
+That might knock some long-term favorites out of the running.
+One such contender, Idris Elba, has seemingly stepped aside anyway.
 Another actor who's taken themselves out of consideration is Taron Egerton, who curiously told Total Film: "Yeah.
 I mean, I think they've already got someone, and it's not me."

-So who is the next 007?
+So, who is the next 007?
 We've got the likeliest candidates below, as well as a few wildcard entries for good measure.
 Grab your martini and settle in for our roundup of the 25 actors we think could be the next James Bond.

 Aaron Taylor-Johnson